darkninjason/todo-list/README.md

 [view local docs](http://localhost:8000/)

 ## How to write docs
-1. clone this repo and switch over to the 'docs-controls' branch
+1. clone this repo and run 'git branch -r | grep docs' to see what has been taken already.  choose something that has not yet been claimed.
+2. create a new branch off the 'develop' branch named 'docs-YOURITEMHERE' (ie docs-controls, docs-gestures, etc etc).
-2. check out the 'Want docs? ok...' bit above and make sure you can build the docs/view them locally
+3. check out the 'Want docs? ok...' bit above and make sure you can build the docs/view them locally
-3. after picking what you want to work on, check out either built/core/calendar/calendar.js or built/core/controls/dragdrop/list.js to see how to format the code that will be used to create the docs
+4. after picking what you want to work on, check out either built/core/calendar/calendar.js or built/core/controls/dragdrop/list.js to see how to format the code that will be used to create the docs
-4. create a new .rst file in the docs/examples folder (ie dragdrop.rst) - NOTE that you will need to git add -f this new file as it will be ignored by default
+5. create a new .rst file in the docs/examples folder (ie dragdrop.rst) - NOTE that you will need to git add -f this new file as it will be ignored by default
-5. again, look at the other files in here and model your examples after them
+6. again, look at the other files in here and model your examples after them
-6. dive into the source code and start doc'ing away!  it is super helpful to find the page with unit tests corresponding to your feature/module (these are found at built/tests/spec/built-control-drag-drop-list.js, for example)
+7. dive into the source code and start doc'ing away!  it is super helpful to find the page with unit tests corresponding to your feature/module (these are found at built/tests/spec/built-control-drag-drop-list.js, for example)
-7. when writing docs/examples, be as verbose as possible.  you can use my list examples as a guide.  generally, i will do something like put a console.log(whatever) in the example, and then show the expected output in a comment
+8. when writing docs/examples, be as verbose as possible.  you can use my list examples as a guide.  generally, i will do something like put a console.log(whatever) in the example, and then show the expected output in a comment
-8. IMPORTANT: You really should spin up another devbot instance/project so that you can test things out and really get a feel for it.
+9. IMPORTANT: You really should spin up another devbot instance/project so that you can test things out and really get a feel for it.
 When you're writing examples, put them into your new project, run them, and confirm that they work!

 ## Version